matt-richardson/matt-richardson.github.io/_posts/2016-03-29-continuous-integration-with-octopus-deploy-step-templates.markdown

 # script body goes here
 ```

-From here, we can easily generate the json we need to import into Octopus, and even compare this against the current version so that we dont upload a new version that hasn't changed.
+From here, we can extract them out (with a bit of Powershell AST voodoo) and easily generate the json we need to import into Octopus, and even compare this against the current version so that we dont upload a new version that hasn't changed.

 ## Automated tests